detekt/detekt/docs/pages/documentation/empty-blocks.md

 ### EmptyCatchBlock

 Reports empty `catch` blocks.
-Empty blocks of code serve no purpose and should be removed.
+Empty catch blocks indicate that an exception is ignored and not handled.
+In case exceptions are ignored intentionally, this should be made explicit by using the specified names in the `allowedExceptionNameRegex`.

 **Severity**: Minor